 As 93% of Americans support preservation of national parks, this seems to be a non-partisan issue.
-The American people overwhelming acknowledge the need for the federal government to protect and insure access to our nation’s greatest landscapes.
+The American people overwhelming acknowledge the need to protect & insure access to our nation’s greatest landscapes.

-What Trump and some legislators DO seem to take issue with, is exactly how much land is being designated as national monument, since the Act states that the amount of land to be designated as monument should be “the smallest area compatible with the proper care and management of the objects to be protected.”
+What Trump & some legislators DO seem to take issue with, is exactly how much land is being designated as national monument, since the Act states that the amount of land to be designated as monument should be “the smallest area compatible with the proper care & management of the objects to be protected.”

-So this is, it seems, is the heart of the issue: have past Presidents, particularly in the last 20 years, designated too much land under the Antiquities Act, beyond the scope which the Act accords them?
+So it seems, this is the heart of the issue: have past Presidents, particularly in the last 20 years, designated too much land under the Antiquities Act, beyond the scope which the Act accords them?

 History of the Antiquities Act

 Why did Teddy Roosevelt create this Act in the first place?
-At that particular time in history, from the late 1800’s to the early 1900’s, all throughout the American Southwest, numerous archaeological sites were being looted, with artifacts disappearing into the hands of private collectors, even into overseas museums.
-The Act recognized the need for the federal government to protect America’s most valuable historic sites.
+At that particular time in history, from the late 1800’s to the early 1900’s, all throughout the American Southwest, numerous archaeological sites were being looted, with artifacts disappearing into the hands of private collectors, even being transported to overseas museums.
+The Act recognized the need for the government to protect America’s most valuable historic sites.

 Teddy kicked things off with a bang by creating 18 national monuments, starting with Devil’s Tower in Wyoming.
 And since its inception, every single President since Teddy Roosevelt has exercised this right to create national monuments under the Antiquities Act ~ with the exception of Ronald Reagan.

 Today, there are over 125 national monuments on over 100 million acres of protected, federal lands.

 Once a President has designated a national monument though, it does not usually change how that land is used.
 Meaning: if leases for mining, drilling, ranching, or logging already exist on that land ~ then those activities can still continue.
 But it’s unlikely that new leases for industrial activities will be allowed.